Large Language Models of Code Fail at Completing Code with Potential Bugs: Benchmarks

-Beyond the na\"ive generation from provided code context, we study a few methods for augmenting \codellms at \bCC without additional training.
-The aim is to better utilize the partial code while mitigating the effect of potential bugs.
-Here, we assume that a bug detection component is equipped.
+Beyond the na\"ive generation from code context, we study several methods for augmenting \codellms to utilize the partial code better while mitigating the effect of \pobugs.
+Assuming a bug detection component is equipped, we focus on simple and modular-design approaches that do not require additional training and are flexible for further incorporating newly developed \codellms.

-\paragraph{Removal \texorpdfstring{$\to$}{} completion.} We bypass the negative effect of buggy partial code by removing them from the model input.
-While this method guarantees that the input contains no bug, it also sacrifices all extra information brought by the partial code.
+\paragraph{Removing partial code, then completing (\recomp).} We bypass the negative effect of buggy partial code by removing the entire content code fragment from the model input.
+In particular, for \buggyHumanEval, the input to \codellms after removal consists of the problem statement and the function header (and examples).
+For \buggyFixEval, we keep only the statement and the code fragment used for reading input data.
+Intuitively, as \recomp guarantees that the input to \codellms contains no bug, we expect this method to perform better than the na\"ive completion.
+However, the drawback of \recomp is its sacrifice of all potentially useful information brought by the partial code.

-\paragraph{Completion \texorpdfstring{$\to$}{} rewriting.} We attempt to fix the completed program using a code repairer.
-We use RealiT~\citep{richter2022can}, a SotA program repair model.
-In particular, RealiT is designed for bugs including misused variables, wrong literal, wrong binary and unary operators, and is trained on both synthetic and real bugs.
-This fixer is especially suitable for the bugs introduced in the \buggyHumanEval.
+\paragraph{Completing first, then rewriting the program (\repair).} This approach attempts to fix the buggy code using pre-trained code-repair models~\citep{wang2021codet5,richter2022can,yasunaga2021break}, \eg{} neural translating a buggy program into a valid program~\cite{wang2021codet5}.
+As code-repair models, or code fixers, are usually trained to fix the complete programs, we first complete the code by na\"ive completion, then apply code fixers on the potentially buggy programs.
+We use RealiT~\citep{richter2022can}, a SotA program repair model as the code fixer.
+RealiT is designed for misused variables, wrong literal, wrong binary, and unary operators, which is especially suitable for the bugs introduced in the \buggyHumanEval.